nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 4.7.5 =
+* added: compatibility with WP Stateless for GSC
 * changed: ExactDN + Lazy Load uses scaling rather than cropping by default
 * changed: prevent NextGEN backup images from being optimized
 * fixed: notices when a user-selected admin theme is unavailable